 - Paperless document retention

-Over the next few months, we at NFP Partners will be looking further and deeper into AP automation as a service to our clients.
-Already we have been asked to help clients using Abila MIP Fund Accounting™ integrate AP automation systems with MIP.
+Already, we have been asked to help clients using Abila MIP Fund Accounting™ integrate AP automation systems with MIP.
 Our goal is to more fully understand the functions provided by AP automation suppliers so we can advise clients on the best fit.
-So stay tuned but don’t hesitate to call us in the meantime.
+Stay tuned but don’t hesitate to call us in the meantime.

 Lee Bengston, CPA